ornellion/100DaysOfCode/round2-log.md

 I'm not sure why I'm always so surprised that coding involves actual coding! 😅 I could have sworn I _just_ completed a project but here we are again.
 The Fotomatic one seems simple enough but then it's followed by two challenge projects to complete Codecademy __Web Development Foundations__ before the certification exams!

 There are also only 4 more freeCodeCamp lessons and 2 projects after the Technical Documentation Page before I complete the __Responsive Web Design Certification__.
 JavaScript comes this way 🤓

+---

+### Day 14: March 18, 2024

+**Today's Progress**:
+- Codecademy: Started working on Off-Platform Project: Fotomatic

+**Thoughts**:

+I decided to work on one project at a time and I'm not enjoying this or this particular project 🥲

+The idea is to fix a broken responsive website from the code, design specs and the final product.
+My initial thoughts were to give up and move on to something different however I realise that it'll be rare that I get to build something from the ground up.
+It's more likely that I'll be given code that's not working and it's up to me to debug it and fix it.
+It took me 25 mins to work out it wasn't linked to the right stylesheet... 😅